On symbol correspondences for quark systems I: Characterizations: On the Lie group and its representations

-We label the classes of irreducible unitary representations of $SU(3)$ by two nonnegative integers $p$ and $q$, denoting each class by $Q(p,q)$, where $(p,q) \equiv p\omega_1+q\omega_2$ is the highest weight of the representation.
-We shall often refer to an unitary irreducible representation of class $Q(p,q)$ in a less specific way simply as an irreducible representation $Q(p,q)$, or just as a representation $Q(p,q)$.
-Accordingly, for a representation $Q(p,q)$, $p$ and $q$ are the maximal integers such that $(T_-)^p$ and $(U_-)^q$ can be applied to the highest weight vector $\vb*e_{>}$ before vanishing, and an orthonormal basis of weight vectors for the representation $Q(p,q)$ on a complex Hilbert space $\mathcal H$ of dimension \footnote{Cf. Weyl dimensionality formula \cite{hump}.}
+cf. \cite{hump}.
+We shall often refer to an unitary irreducible representation with highest weight $(p,q)$ in a less specific way simply as an irreducible representation $(p,q)$, or just as a representation $(p,q)$.
+Accordingly, for a representation $(p,q)$, $p$ and $q$ are the maximal integers such that $(T_-)^p$ and $(U_-)^q$ can be applied to a highest weight vector $\vb*e_{>}$ before vanishing, and an orthonormal basis of weight vectors for the representation $(p,q)$ on a complex Hilbert space $\mathcal H$ of dimension\footnote{Cf. Weyl dimensionality formula \cite{hump}.}